 Even miniscule details can speak volumes about who you are as a person.
 Match the color of your shoes and belt, and then coordinate your socks and tie.
 Use collar stays to keep your collar crisp.
 Tuck your shirt in to highlight your waist.

 When it comes to jewelry, women should avoid wearing dangly earrings or armfuls of bracelets.
 Subtle and minimal are key words to remember.
+For virtual interviews especially where your shoulders and up take up the whole screen, large jewelry can be extremely distracting and overwhelm the person on the other side of the camera.
 For men, don’t wear anything more than a watch and wedding band.